bird-house/finch/README.rst

 You can find information about contributing in our `Developer Guide`_.

-Please use bumpversion_ to release a new version.
+Please use bump-my-version_ to release a new version.

 License
 -------